Jump to Content

 Connectivity Tests is a diagnostics tool that lets you check connectivity between network endpoints.
 It analyzes your configuration and, in some cases, performs live data plane analysis between the endpoints.
 An endpoint is a source or destination of network traffic, such as a VM, Google Kubernetes Engine (GKE) cluster, load balancer forwarding rule, or an IP address on the internet.

-With Connectivity Tests, the first step is to run an ad hoc connectivity test between health check ranges and the load balancer front end IP.
-This test will confirm if there is an unintended network configuration issue
+The first step is to run aconnectivity test between your client IP address and the load balancer front end IP.
+This test will confirm if there is an unintended network configuration issue and will analyze the health check firewall status for each backend of the load balancer depending on its type and the health checks assigned to different backends.

 These firewall rules apply to backend VM instances in a managed instance group (MIG), unmanaged instance groups and zonal network endpoint group (NEG).

-In the above test output, we can observe that the default ingress firewall rule is blocking the health check probes.
+In the above test output, we can observe that health check firewalls are not configured and the default ingress firewall rule is blocking the health check probes.

 Successful test output: